Elahep/BMSB-popgenomics/README.md

 ```

 Now we will use PLINK to filter SNPs based on a missing genotype threshold.
-The following code filters out all SNPs with missing call rate exceeding 0.1.
+The following code filters out all SNPs with missing call rate exceeding 0.1, allowing only 1% missing SNPs in the entire dataset.

 ```
 plink --vcf H1_bialSNP_MAF.vcf --double-id --allow-extra-chr --set-missing-var-ids @:# --make-bed --geno 0.1 --recode vcf --out H1_bialSNP_MAF_geno